steppony/Qiskit-Hackaton/README.md

 Content:
 - Kahoot *questions 11-13*
-- Step by step walk through the quantum teleportation code
+- Step by step walk through the quantum [teleportation code](https://github.com/steppony/Qiskit-Hackaton/blob/main/Exercises/test_exercise.ipynb)
 - Demonstrate that teleporting a quantum state actually works

+Takeaway:

+- A complicated quantum circuit is build out of easy to understand subsystems

 ### Testing Exercise

-MISSING!
+Homework
+ - [Superdense coding](https://github.com/steppony/Qiskit-Hackaton/blob/main/Exercises/test_exercise.ipynb) exercise with instructions to do at home

+Takeaway:
+- Be confident to engange other quantum circuits

 # Qiskit-Hackaton Excersices
 The tasks done by us can be found in the [Hackathon_Excersices](https://github.com/steppony/Qiskit-Hackaton/tree/main/hackathon_exercises) folder.